TITLE 71: PUBLIC BUILDINGS, FACILITIES AND REAL PROPERTY

 g) Decorations cannot be applied by tape, glue or any type of adhesive material to any part of the building, unless special arrangements have been made and approved by the Special Events Coordinator.
 No candles, confetti or balloons are allowed.
 No smoke/fog machines are permitted.
 Any other special effects equipment must have prior approval of the Special Events Division.

-h) Permitted uses of the Capitol Complex may be canceled without prior notice by the Director of the Department of Police, if security concerns warrant such an action.
+i) Permitted uses of the Capitol Complex may be canceled without prior notice by the Director of the Department of Police, if security concerns warrant that action.